 I was one of those girls who always dreamed of being a mother.
 I was the go-to babysitter for my 11 older cousins, five older siblings, and our community.
-I worked in daycares, schools, and specialized in child development, parenting, and marriage and family therapy when I got my Master of Science degree in Human Development and Family Studies.
+I worked in daycare centers, schools, and specialized in child development, parenting, and marriage and family therapy when I got my Master of Science degree in Human Development and Family Studies.
 After getting married, I even chose to wait five years before having a child to ensure we worked through major issues, that my partner and I were secure and ready to start a family and have a conscious conception.

 During the process of defending my thesis, I discovered I was pregnant.
 We chose to conceive a bit sooner in our 4th year of marriage because I was greatly sensing that many of my clients, who were parents, weren’t buying my positive and non-punitive approach parenting.
 They didn’t think I could truly understand and give advice as I was not a parent.
 I could see where they were coming from yet wanted to prove to them that it was not only possible but ideal, and of course, my partner and I were ready.

 You could imagine my shock and dismay when after my son was born, I did not want to hold him.
 All I wanted was to eat my bagel, drink my smoothie, and be left alone.
 They did bring him to my chest right away as I had asked and I could see the herd of nurses and doctors and my partner taking care of him so I knew he was alive and being attended to.
 I shocked myself again that when they asked if I wanted him in the nursery or my room, I was going to respond with ‘the nursery’ yet my partner jumped in and said ‘our room’ as he would stay there all night.
 I am grateful my partner asserted himself and our agreed-upon goal of keeping our son in our hospital room and he did take care of our son all night.
 I was also blessed that he had three weeks off of work for family-leave to take care of our son and me.